LukeThornton92/Milestone-Project-3-DATEVAULT/README.md

 This project could not have happened without the support of the following people listed in no particular order:

-- Jessica Goff, for putting up with me spending many evenings getting frustrated with JS.
+- Jessica Goff, for putting up with me.

-- Richard Wells, a brilliant mentor keeping my on track.
+- Richard Wells, a brilliant mentor keeping me on track.

-- Work colleagues, they actually came up with the name have been very keen to play the game.

 ### **General Reference:**